 Best Georgian: Gotsa Wines Rkatsiteli Mtsvane

 “If you're going to be drinking skin-contact wines, you might want to seek out its provenance, which is said to be Georgia,” says Bishop, noting the country’s 8,000-plus years of winemaking history, which hasn’t changed much over the centuries.
-This organic wine is from the Kartli region and is made by Gotsa, a family winery dating back to the mid-1800s, and is a blend of two native grape varieties: Rkatsiteli and Mtsvane.
+This organic wine is from the Kartli region and is made by Gotsa, a family winery dating back to the mid-1800s, and is a blend of three native grape varieties: Rkatsiteli, Mtsvane, and Khikhvi.

 “This particular wine ages in Kvevri for about six months, which produces a wonderfully aromatic wine with fairly soft tannins and subtle flavors of almond and peach skins,” Bishop adds.
 The Kvevri vessels, Bishop says, are buried into the ground in the winery’s cellar.